copyrightexceptions/copyrightexceptions.eu/content/implementations/LT/info53h.md

 - info53h
 jurisdictions:
 - LT
-score: 2
+score: 1
-description: "This exception allows for the reproduction and making available to the public of works of architecture and sculptures, made to be located permanently in public places, except for the cases where they are displayed in exhibitions and museums."
+description: "This exception allows for the reproduction and making available to the public of works of architecture and sculptures, made to be located permanently in public places, except for the cases where they are displayed in exhibitions and museums.
+The provision expressly excludes from its scope uses where the work is the main subject of representation, uses for direct or indirect commercial advantage, as well as direct reproduction of works of architecture in the form of buildings or other construction works, and making copies of sculptures."
 beneficiaries:
 - any user
 purposes:
-- any purpose
+- non-commercial
 usage:
 - reproduction
 - making available to the public